jpmckinney/derisking-gov-tech/README.md

 Since publication, the state field guide has been translated into multiple languages, been written into proposed law and used to inform quality assurance guidelines in multiple state governments.
 See Waldo's testimony on this work to the Michigan State Senate Appropriations Committee in February 2020.

-This work is funded by the U.S. General Services Administration’s 10x program.
-Seeking new partners
+# Seeking new partners

 If you are a state, local or federal agency in need of advice or training on de-risking your custom IT project - please get in touch with alicia.rouault@gsa.gov or randy.hart@gsa.gov

 # Project Team

-Current Team
+**Current Team**
-Alicia Rouault
+- Alicia Rouault
-Rebecca Refoy
+- Rebecca Refoy
-Randy Hart
+- Randy Hart
-Mark Hopson
+- Mark Hopson
-Vicki McFadden
+- Vicki McFadden
-Igor Korenfeld
+- Igor Korenfeld

-Founding contributors and 18F Alumni
+**Founding contributors and 18F Alumni**
-Waldo Jaquith
+- Waldo Jaquith
-Robin Carnahan
+- Robin Carnahan

+This work is funded by the U.S. General Services Administration’s 10x program.

 ## Contributing